HirokiHamaguchi/Initial_Placement_for_Fruchterman-Reingold_Force_Model_with_Coordinate_Newton_Direction/doc/presentation/manuscript.md

 In particular, it just starts from a random initial placement.

 So, we aim to further accelerate this optimization process.
-To achieve this, we especially put focus on providing the initial placement.
+To achieve this, we mainly focus on providing the initial placement.

 ## 8

 As we said, providing initial placement in the pre-processing step is another strategy.
 Indeed, a pre-processing step with Simulated Annealing (SA) is also known to be effective since SA can avoid getting stuck in local optima and leads to a better visualization combined with the FR algorithm.
 It also utilizes the inherent graph structure.
-However, this work is restricted to unweighted graphs since the objective function does not include the weight $w_{i,j}$, limited to a simple circle initial placement for this $Q$, inefficient due to it just randomly select two vertices and test swapping, and sometimes ignoring the graph's sparsity due to this term $E_2$, which can be a set of $\order{\abs{V}^2}$ edges.
+However, this work is restricted to unweighted graphs since the objective function does not include the weight $w_{i,j}$, limited to a simple circle initial placement for this $Q$, inefficient due to it just randomly selecting two vertices and test swapping, and sometimes ignoring the graph's sparsity due to this term $E_2$, which can be a set of $\order{\abs{V}^2}$ edges.

 So, it leaves significant room to improve the effectiveness and extend the applicability.
 We aim to improve this initial placement stationary to accelerate the subsequent optimization process, and extend the applicability to weighted graphs.

 ## 9

-In this situation, we propose a new initial placement for the FR force model as depicted in this figure.
+In this situation, we propose a new initial placement for the FR force model, as depicted in this figure.
 We provide an initial placement (this one) with fewer twists than random placement within a short time, accelerating the subsequent optimization process.

 We can use both the FR algorithm (this one) and the L-BFGS algorithm (this one) to obtain the final placement.